dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 {%gist 3429309 %}
 And below is a screen grab that outlines which parts of the page are rendered by which route whenever a page is rendered at the following url **#/vault/new/step1**
 {%img /images/ember/step.png%}
-If the url changes to **#/vault/new/step2** then only the last third of the page will be change when the **step2** route is transitioned to.
+If the url changes to **#/vault/new/step2** then only the bottom segment of the page will be change when the **step2** route is transitioned to.

 ##Outlets##
 So how is this beautiful tapestry of nested views stitched together?
 How do router transitions marry themselves to view changes?
 Well, the observant amongst you will have noticed a method named **connectOutlets** that appears in all of the leaf routes (non-root route) of the router.

-In order to illustrate how this works, I am going to first refresh our memory of what the router itself looks like and it first child routes that match the home route of '/', which is the url when the application first loads:
+In order to illustrate how this works, I am going to first refresh our memory of what the router itself looks like:
 {%gist 3412899 %}
 As explained earlier, the router will parse the url and try and find a match on the route property of one of the router's child routes or states.
-In this case a route will be found on the **index** route which redirects to the home **route**.
+When the application first loads or a url of '/' is requested, a route will be found on the **index** route which redirects to the home **route**.

-On **line 10** of the above, we come to the now infamous **connectOutlets** method (lines 10 - 13 of the above gist ).
+On **line 10** of the above, we come to the now infamous **connectOutlets** method (lines 10 - 13 of the above gist).

 Ember provides some nice conventions that are tied to routing.
-The **connectOutlets** method will be called when a state or route has been entered and is where you hook up your controllers and views to reflect the change in application state as the url changes.
+The **connectOutlets** method will be called when a state or route has been entered and gives the developer an opportunity to reflect the change in application state by what is presented on the screen to the end user.

-**connectOutlets** works by assigning Ember controller/view pairs, e.g. App.xxxxController and App.xxxxView and assigning them to named placeholders called **outlets** and are found in handlebars templates.
+**connectOutlets** works by assigning Ember controller/view pairs, that follow the convention **xxxxController** and **xxxxView** and assigning them to named placeholders called **outlets** that are found in handlebars templates.

-When you create and initialize a new Ember application object (more on this later), you need to have a controller name **ApplicationController** and a view named **ApplicationView** or Ember will throw an exception.
-These two objects will form our first controller/view pair, that conforms to the App.xxxxController and App.xxxxView convention.
+When you create and initialize a new Ember application object (more on this later), you must have a controller named **ApplicationController** and a view named **ApplicationView** or Ember will throw an exception.
+These two objects will form our first controller/view pair that conforms to the xxxxController and xxxxView convention.
+What is rendered from the xxxxView will be placed in the **outlet** or handlebars placeholder.

 Below is my **ApplicationController** from this sample app:
 {%codeblock%}